vbmaarten/CodeStories/ResearchReport/research-report.md

 ### Viewer
 1. Open project
 > Way to input link to project
-2. Select node you want to narrate
+2. Select node you want to view
 > Folder structure and ability to view the code
+ ( See related narratives )
 3. Select narrative
 > List of narratives
 4. Play back narrative
-> Step by step display of narrative primitives
+> Step by step display of narrative primitives.
+Highlights the file/folder/code section and creates animations.

 ![alt text](https://github.com/vbmaarten/BepBvo/blob/master/ResearchReport/mockups/viewer-1.png "Viewer 1")